Raihan-Naieem/weather_app/README.md

 ## Conclusion

 This project represents a practical exercise in combining **Flask, Docker, and Nginx** into a deployable web app.
-While its core purpose is a weather dashboard, the real value lies in the skills developed: authentication logic, modular blueprints, containerized environments, reverse proxy setup, and future-oriented thinking about deployment and scalability.
+While its core purpose is a weather dashboard, the real value lies in the skills developed:
+	- authentication logic
+	- modular blueprints
+	- containerized environments
+	- reverse proxy setup
+	- future-oriented thinking about **deployment** and **scalability**.

 I view this as both a learning milestone and a strong foundation for more advanced projects.